-FX-Audio established its name by making products with great performance to price ratio.
+FX-Audio established its name by making products with a great performance to price ratio.
 Original DAC-X6 was such a product.
 It bundled capable Cirrus Logic DAC with a powerful headphone amp that helped X6 get great scores in most reviews, including my own iiWi review.
 Great build and low price just added to it and made it one of the easiest recommendations in a sub $100 category.
 But now, FX-Audio released its successor.
 MKII version comes with quite a few changes.

 Features and Connectivity

 The first of them is a move to a Sabre ESS9018 DAC chip.
 The next one is the added Bluetooth connectivity that the original X6 didn’t possess.
 All the usual digital inputs are present too.
-To cut things short, here’s the full list of fetures:
+To cut things short, here’s the full list of features: